 Days 13-14: Tatamá Reserve (Montezuma Lodge)

 We will spend two full days at Montezuma where we hope to find many cloud forest species.
-One day will be spent at higher elevations looking for Munchique Wood-Wren, Chestnut-bellied flowerpiercer and White-faced Nunbird.
+One day will be spent at higher elevations looking for Munchique Wood-Wren, Chestnut-bellied flowerpiercer.
 On a second day we will bird at lower elevations where we may come across Gold-ringed and Black-and-Gold Tanagers, Black Solitaire and OIlivaceous Piha.
 We will also take time to enjoy the hummingbird feeders which hold such species as Velvet-purple Coronet, Violet-tailed Sylph and White-tailed Hillstar.

 Day 15: Transfer to Minca, Magdalena